 Modern TVs usually come with a complex remote with tiny little buttons.
 That’s not ideal for seniors at all.
 I’m sure there are at least a few buttons that you’ve never ever touched on your remote.
 Now, imagine the number of buttons on an average remote that seniors never use.

-The solution for this problem is easy: change the original remote for a universal one with just a few big buttons.
+The solution to this problem is easy: change the original remote to a universal one with just a few big buttons.
 You can find many models on Amazon that don’t cost a fortune and do a great job, like this one.

 Another, less elegant but effective solution is to cover the buttons that are unnecessary and leave accessible only those that are really important.

 Did you know that watching TV in the evening can contribute to falls in the elderly?
 If you’re concerned about falls, make sure you don’t miss our most useful fall prevention tips in this article.

 This one is a non-smart TV without all the unnecessary functions.
 It provides great picture quality and fine contrast and brightness that result in more in-depth images.
 Another plus is that it has a more user-friendly interface than most TVs in this category.

 The sound quality is not outstanding but for the price it’s okay.
 However, a senior with hearing issues will probably need either a soundbar or a set of headphones while watching the TV.
 It has a normal 3.5 mm audio output jack, so it’s compatible with most external speakers but has no Bluetooth capabilities.